Need to know more about residential landlord insurance?

 Not sure what types of landlord insurance there are, or just want a bit more information before you get a quote?
 Find out more on the guide.Find out more

 Our 4* Defaqto rated residential landlord insurance will protect your buildings against a number of perils.
 You can also add landlord contents insurance to cover the items you supply to your tenants – get up to 20% discount when you purchase landlord buildings and contents insurance combined.

-Your buildings up to £1,000,000, including cover fixtures and fittings against a range of perils, including fire, theft and flood
+Your buildings covered for up to £1,000,000, including cover for fixtures and fittings, against a range of perils including fire, theft and flood.

 The items that you supply for your tenants from £5,000 up to £60,000, such as white goods and furniture, including occupiers’ liability up to £2 million.